MBrzosko/Efficiently-Capturing-Causality-in-Data-with-Liquid-Time-Constant-Neural-Networks/README.md

 ## Prerequisites
 All models were implemented with PyTorch 2.5.1 and Python 3.12.
-To use the Neural ODE, the Python package `torchdiffeq` ([link](https://github.com/rtqichen/torchdiffeq)) is required.
+To use the Neural ODE, the Python package `torchdiffeq` from [https://github.com/rtqichen/torchdiffeq](https://github.com/rtqichen/torchdiffeq) is required.
 To install the `torchdiffeq` package:
 ```bash
 pip install torchdiffeq
 ```